schmalls/PowerShell-Docs/scripting/core-powershell/web-access/authorization-rules-and-security-features-of-windows-powershell-web-access.md

 >
-> For more ways you can use authorization rules to grant access to users and help secure the Windows PowerShell Web Access environment , see [Other authorization rule scenario examples](#other-authorization-rule-scenario-examples) in this topic.
+> For more ways you can use authorization rules to grant access to users and help secure the Windows PowerShell Web Access environment , see [other authorization rule scenario examples](#other-authorization-rule-scenario-examples) in this topic.

 #### To add a restrictive authorization rule